Floer theory for Lagrangian cobordisms: Applications and examples

 \begin{proof}[Proof of Theorem \ref{thm:homologycylinder}] Since $\Lambda$ is assumed to have an augmentation over $\mathbb{Z}$ it admits an augmentation over $\mathbb{Q}$ as well.
 And thus it follows from Theorem \ref{homrigidity} that $H_\bullet(\Sigma,\Lambda;\mathbb{Q})=0$ and thus that $H_\bullet(\Sigma,\Lambda;\mathbb{Z})$ is torsion.
 The augmentation over $\mathbb{Z}$ also induces an augmentation over any finite field, and thus Theorem \ref{homrigidity} implies that $H_\bullet(\Sigma,\Lambda;\mathbb{Z})$ has no $p$-torsion for any prime $p$.
 Thus $H_\bullet(\Sigma,\Lambda;\mathbb{Z})=0$. \end{proof}

-\begin{Rem} Following the discussion in Section \ref{sec:augm-finite-dimens} we get that Theorem \ref{thm:homologycylinder} holds under the weaker assumption that the Chekanov-Eliashberg algebra admits a non-commutative augmentation in a finite-dimensional $\F$-algebra.
-(The proof is a verbatim reproduction of the precedent.) \end{Rem}
+\begin{Rem} Following the discussion in Section \ref{sec:augm-finite-dimens} we get that Theorem \ref{homrigidityold} holds under the weaker assumption that the Chekanov-Eliashberg algebra admits a non-commutative augmentation in a finite-dimensional $\F$-algebra.
+(The proof is a verbatim reproduction of the precedent.)
+In the same manner, Theorem \ref{thm:homologycylinder} thus holds under the weaker assumption that the Chekanov-Eliashberg algebra admits a non-commutative augmentation in a finite-rank $\Z$-algebra of characteristic zero. \end{Rem}